 There was a large rise in cereal consumption after World War II in parallel with the baby boom.

-Big Food recognized an opportunity: cereal had the power to trap consumers and rapidly grow sales.
+The food industry recognized an opportunity: cereal had the power to trap consumers and rapidly grow sales.
 Since sugar is highly palatable and addictive, corporations used this to the advantage of their bottom line and jumped at the opportunity to appeal to more children by creating cartoon characters that connected with this younger audience.

 At the same time, the companies manufacturing these cereals appealed to parents by tapping into the growing “health food movement” in the late 20th century, marketing the “natural” whole grains and fruit in their cereals.